 4. Conan Without Borders

 A spin-off of the TBS talk show, Conan Without Borders takes the ever-energetic Conan O’Brien around world.
 But unlike most late night shows where the host takes centerstage, the spotlight shifts to the place as Conan tries to connect with locals and get a better appreciation of the culture.
 Yet, unlike most travel show hosts, he’s not afraid to discuss uncomfortable topics.
-It’s a great fusion of information and entertainment, steered by an unlikely traveler with an eagerness to learn and a sense of humor.
+It’s a great fusion of information and entertainment, steered by an unlikely traveler with a sense of humor.

 5. Street Food